shenlebantongying/pdf-outline-edit/README.md

 Automatic tidy up button.
 It does the following:

-1. Guess and adjust indent levels
-2. Remove excessive spaces
+1. Remove excessive spaces
+2. Remove ending punctuations (`,.`) in titles
+3. ?

 Extra Options